I'm just waiting for a couple things to be spit out from the printer, and I'll be right with you.

 I know exactly what's going on here.

-So you got one of two options.
+So, you got one of two options.

-You can avoid telling these people the truth, which I wouldn't suggest, because if you're really dealing with substance abuses and therapy, the thing you have to do is prepare them for the real world.
+You can avoid telling these people the truth, which I wouldn't suggest, because if you're really dealing with substance abusers and therapy, the thing you have to do is prepare them for the real world.

-So you're doing a good thing.
+So, you're doing a good thing.

 It's just pioneers like you take the arrows.